 8. Value for money is what you get

 Lonely Planet has listed Nepal as the ‘best destination’ to be at.
-If you are traveling on a budget, Nepal would not disappoint you.
-Every eatery and restaurant out in Nepal is reasonably priced and the accommodation too is quite cheap here to say so.
+If you are travelling on a budget, Nepal would not disappoint you.
+Every eatery and restaurant out in Nepal is reasonably priced and the accommodation to is quite cheap here to say so.
 Even the adventure sports and trek trails that you go on are good value for money, as compared to those in developed nations where the price is quite high.
-So think about Nepal as your go to destination, if you are traveling on a budget.
+So think about Nepal as your go to destination, if you are travelling on a budget.

 9. The place of yoga retreats